-- 4.1 The most significant highway transportation schemes in the plan area as proposed in the RSTN TP (see Appendix 1) are as follows: - A5 dual carriageway (Aughnacloy -Derry/Londonderry) indicative construction date of 2017 - Enniskillen Southern Bypass at forward planning stage with Transport NI - Strathroy Road Link indicative construction date of 2016 - A32 (on-line and off-line improvements) at forward planning stage with Transport NI - 4.2 Members will also be aware that the Irish Cross Border Area Network (ICBAN) identified the A5/N2 between Derry/Londonderry, Aughnacloy and onwards to Dublin and the A4/N16 between Sligo and Ballygawley as priority transport corridors in a study undertaken for the Regional Strategic Framework for the Central Border Region (2013-2027).
+- 4.1 The most significant highway transportation schemes in the plan area as proposed in the RSTN TP (see Appendix 1) are as follows: - A5 dual carriageway (Aughnacloy -Derry/Londonderry) currently on hold pending legal challenge - A4 Enniskillen Southern Bypass at forward planning stage with Transport NI - A5/B48 Strathroy Link Road currently under construction due for completion summer 2019

+- A32 Omagh to Enniskillen Improvement Strategy two of the 8 schemes identified have been completed with the remaining either at forward planning stage with Transport NI or subject to availability of funds and successful completion of statutory processes. - 4.2 The Irish Cross Border Area Network (ICBAN) identified the A5/N2 between Derry/Londonderry, Aughnacloy and onwards to Dublin and the A4/N16 between Sligo and Ballygawley as priority transport corridors in a study undertaken for the Regional Strategic Framework for the Central Border Region (2013-2027).
 These two transport corridors are viewed as priorities to realising the Border Area's goal of sustainable and balanced economic development.
 Both the dualling of the A5 between Derry/Londonderry and Ballygawley and the provision of a bypass for Enniskillen were classed as priority 1 projects.